unplugin/unplugin-auto-import/README.md

 ESLint Docs: [Extending Configuration Files](https://eslint.org/docs/user-guide/configuring/configuration-files#extending-configuration-files)

 > Note: `.eslintrc-auto-import.json` is generated automatically, If the configuration file changes do not take effect in time, please check the configuration file, restart eslint server or the editor

+## TypeScript

+In order to properly hint types for auto-imported APIs, make sure:

+- to configure `options.dts` so that `auto-imports.d.ts` file is automatically generated
+- to include `auto-imports.d.ts` in `tsconfig.json`

 ## FAQ